 To help turn things around at the Pantaleon’s Denver location, Gordon updates the menu with more traditional Italian pizzas with modern contemporary twists added.

 The next day, Gordon sets up a taste test where he puts Pete’s pizza up against the best pizza in Denver and a store bought pizza.

 Gordon wants to see what people rate Pantaleone’s pizza when they’re being honest.

 The Fafalios are watching via a video link and witness the public rate their pizza the worst of the three options, receiving only 10% of the votes, leaving Pete speechless and in shock.

 Yes – the Pantaleone’s pizza literally did worse than a store bought pizza.

 After much deliberation, Pete agrees to changing the way he makes the Pizza.

 Chef Ramsay wants to help mend the father/son relationship, so he sends the two to Las Vegas to visit a pizza restaurant that has been open for 100 years and has seen four generations of owners.

-He replaces the plastic tablecloths, removing the wooden paneling, and brightening it up a bit with more contemporary pictures of family and Italy on the walls.
+He replaces the plastic tablecloths, removes the wooden paneling, and brightens it up a bit with more contemporary pictures of family and Italy on the walls.

 It’s the night of the relaunch and despite some bickering between an overwhelmed Pete and Josh, the night was a total success.